flexera-public/policy_templates/tools/cloudformation-template/README.md

      - `<AWS Account ID>` is the AWS Account ID of the account the CloudFormation Stack instance has been deployed to.
      - `<IAM Role Name>` is the value of the *IAM Role Name* parameter provided to the CloudFormation StackSet.

-    For example, if the Stack instance was depoyed to AWS Account `123456789012` and the *IAM Role Name* parameter was `FlexeraAutomationPolicies-Org12345`, then the IAM Role ARN to input in Flexera Platform would be `arn:aws:iam::123456789012:role/FlexeraAutomationPolicies-Org12345`.
+    For example, if the Stack instance was deployed to AWS Account `123456789012` and the *IAM Role Name* parameter was `FlexeraAutomationPolicies-Org12345`, then the IAM Role ARN to input in Flexera Platform would be `arn:aws:iam::123456789012:role/FlexeraAutomationPolicies-Org12345`.

     **See [Flexera Docs > Automation > AWS STS Multi-Account Credential Usage](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_109256743_1136870) for more information.**